Occupational Health Hazards Of Methanol

 What Is Methanol?

 Methanol is a clear colourless liquid that is water soluble and readily biodegradable.
-Methanol is an alcohol; other common names include wood alcohol or methyl alcohol.
+Methanol is an alcohol; other common names for methanol include wood alcohol or methyl alcohol.
 Methanol is primarily used for industrial applications and to product chemical derivatives.

 Why Is Methanol Harmful?